Ireland saver: is EUR500 or EUR1,000/month enough for retirement?

 All figures are real (inflation-adjusted) euros, i.e. think "today's money".
 The simulator tracks investable assets only; it does not count home equity.

-These budgets tie back to the affordability data in the research brief: Daft's Q4 2025 rental report shows a Dublin 1-bed averaging EUR1,931/month versus ~EUR1,159 in Munster, and CSO median net pay bands for single workers run roughly EUR2.9k–3.5k/month for broad middle-income roles.
-That gap explains why automating EUR500 is barely feasible in Dublin without sharing, and why EUR1,000 generally requires higher earnings or moving to a cheaper region.
+These budgets tie back to the research brief's rent anchors: Daft's Q4 2025 rental report shows a Dublin 1-bed averaging EUR1,931/month versus about EUR1,159 in Munster.
+For take-home pay, use a rough EUR2.9k-EUR3.5k/month band as a derived estimate from CSO gross median earnings rather than a published CSO net-pay figure.
+That is why automating EUR500 is hard in Dublin without sharing, while EUR1,000 usually needs either higher earnings or cheaper housing.

-If you want a quick primer on Safe/mo (and why we treat it as a guardrail rather than a promise), read Reading your results.
+If you want a quick primer on sustainable monthly spending (shown in the app as Safe/mo, and treated as a guardrail rather than a promise), read Reading your results.
 To change any of the savings steps or one-off costs, use Working with financial entries.

 Compare the variants →What this comparison evaluates